 But if you’re a casual music player and not yet venturing into the big leagues, then a small version is ideal.

 This will depend on whether you’re traditional or contemporary in your music taste.

-If you’re tech savvy the digital MPC Drum Machine is the way to go.
-Beginner?
-Then the digital version is highly recommended.
-It’s easier to navigate because of the user friendly built in features.
+If you’re tech-savvy, then the digital MPC Drum Machine is the way to go.
+It’s the best MPC for you.

+You’re a beginner?
+The digital version is highly recommended.
+It’s easier to navigate because of the user-friendly built-in features.

 Prior knowledge of music education is not mandatory, chopping up samples and layering beats is an art that can not be taught in school.